Topological radical of Banach module: Topological radical of a Banach module

-Remind that a left Banach $A$-module $P$ is called \emph{projective} if a morphism of Banach $A$-modules with range in $P$ admits a right inverse morphism provided it admits a right inverse bounded operator.
+Recall that a left Banach $A$-module $P$ is called \emph{projective} if a morphism of Banach $A$-modules with range in $P$ admits a right inverse morphism provided it admits a right inverse bounded operator.